librairy/doc/resources/item.md

 * **content**: textual annotation about the file.
 When it is a paper, it contains the raw-text of the paper.
 When it is an image, it contains the textual description of the image.

 Furthermore, an item may contain zero or more parts and one or more topics.
-In turn, a part only belongs to one item.
+In turn, a part only belongs to one item and a topic can belong to more than one item.

 ![resource-item](https://dl.dropboxusercontent.com/u/299257/librairy/figures/resource-item.png)